wds4/pretty-good/appDescriptions/curatedLists/v021Overview/calculationsOverview.md

 # How are calculations performed?

-For each list, the app determines which items are ACCEPTED, which are REJECTED, and which are PENDING.
+For each list, your web of trust determines which items are ACCEPTED, which are REJECTED, and which are PENDING.

 # Screenshots